peppermin-t/approx-weighted-model-counting/README.md

 - '--lr': Learning rate, default=0.1.

 The results are automatically stored in the logs/ folder (have to create an empty logs/ folder first).

+For baseline methods, simply cd into baselines/ and run `python` over the expected file.
+Optional arguments include:
+- '--file_name': Name of the file, default='bayes_4step.cnf' (for both pysdd_wmc.py and pyapproxmc_wmc.py).
+- '--unweighted': Whether to run unweighted experiments, action='store_true' (only for pysdd_wmc.py, weighted by default).